 Nancy Navarro was elected to represent District 4 on the Montgomery County Council in a special election on May 19, 2009 and re-elected in the general election on November 4, 2010.
 Since December 2010, she has chaired the Government Operations and Fiscal Policy (GO) Committee and serves on the Health and Human Services Committee.
 She was elected by her colleagues to serve as Council Vice President for the 2011-2012 session and as Council President for the 2012-2013 session.

 In October 2011, President Barack Obama appointed Nancy as a member of the President’s Commission on Educational Excellence for Hispanics, where she serves on the Early Childhood Education Committee.
+In January 2014, she was selected to serve on the Board of Directors for the Washington Metropolitan Council of Governments.

 Prior to joining the Council, Nancy was a member of the Montgomery County Board of Education, where she served two consecutive terms as Board President.
 She was first appointed to the Board of Education in October 2004 to fill a vacant seat.
 On Nov.
 7, 2006, she was elected to a full four-year term.
 Nancy was a member of the Board’s Strategic Planning Committee and chaired the Communications and Public Engagement Committee.